Classical Verification of Quantum Computations in Linear Time: Analysis of Collective Phase Test ( )

 In this section, we will analyze the implication of collective phase test.
-Before going to the protocol analysis, we will define a series of notions including the \emph{pre-phase-honest form}, and the \emph{phase-honest form}.
-Then in Section \ref{sec:8.2}, we will show, if an efficient adversary could pass the collective phase test from a state in Setup \ref{setup:4}, the overall state could be further randomized under a new randomization operator $\cR_2$.
-This operator will transform a state in a semi-honest form to a pre-phase-honest form.
+Before going to the protocol analysis, in Section \ref{sec:9.1} we will define a series of notions including the \emph{pre-phase-honest form}, and the \emph{phase-honest form}.
+Then in Section \ref{sec:8.2}, we will define a new randomization operator $\cR_2$. \begin{itemize} \item Following the definition, we will show this operator will transform a state in Setup \ref{setup:4} (a basis-honest form with a specific property) to a pre-phase-honest form. \item In Section \ref{sec:9.3} we will show if an efficient adversary could pass the collective phase test from a state in Setup \ref{setup:4}, the overall state could be further randomized under $\cR_2$. \end{itemize}